rudra012/crudl-example-django/README.md

 ## TODO
 There is still a long list with open issues, but here are the some of the bigger ones:

-* Improve connections & collections
+* Improve: connectors & descriptors
-* Improve Authentication
+* Improve: Authentication
-* Permissions
+* Improve: Finish UI
-* Documentation
+* Add: Permissions
-* Tests
+* Add: Documentation
-* Internationalization (i18n)
+* Add: Tests
-* Dashboard/Menus
+* Add: Internationalization (i18n)
-* Custom and intermediary pages
+* Add: Dashboard/Menus
-* Custom bulk actions
+* Add: Custom and intermediary pages
-* ListView hierarchies
+* Add: Custom bulk actions
-* Show relations with delete
+* Add: ListView hierarchies
-* Drag/Drop with RelationView and ListView
+* Add: Show relations with delete
-* RTE
+* Add: Drag/Drop with RelationView and ListView
-* Finish UI
+* Add: RTE